The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

 Despite its very faint primary star, which makes natural guide star adaptive optics imaging difficult, The LkCa~15 system is among the most well-studied transitional disks because it was the first with a reported protoplanet candidate inside of its disk gap.
-This object was first identified in NIR NRM data by \citet{Kraus:2012}, and subsequently argued by \citet{Sallum2015} to have been at least two separate protoplanets (LkCa~15~``b" and ``c") that were coincidentally aligned during the first detection epoch.
-Only one of those protoplanet candidates (LkCa~15~b) was detected at H$\alpha$ in the initial epoch, but both were detected in multiple LBT NRM epochs.
+This object was first identified in NIR Non-Redundant Masking (NRM) data by \citet{Kraus:2012}, and subsequently argued by \citet{Sallum2015} to have been at least two separate protoplanets (LkCa~15~``b" and ``c") that were coincidentally aligned during the first detection epoch.
+Only one of those protoplanetary candidates (LkCa~15~b) was detected at H$\alpha$ in the initial epoch, but both were detected in multiple LBT NRM epochs \citep{Sallum2016}.
 Another planet candidate, LkCa~15~d, was detected in one of the LBT epochs.

-The system has a well-established inner cavity interior to $\sim$0$\farcs$3 \citep[$\sim$40AU][]{Thalmann2010, Thalmann2015, Thalmann2016}.
-This gap is not entirely cleared, however, as an inner disk component has been directly imaged in polarized scattered light in the optical with SPHERE ZIMPOL by \citet{Thalmann2015} and in the NIR with SPHERE IRDIS by \citet{Thalmann2016}.
-This inner dust ring appears to extend from $\sim$30 AU down to the inner working angle of the data at $\sim$ 7 AU.
+The system has a well-established inner cavity interior to $\sim$0$\farcs$3 \citep[$\sim$40AU;][]{Thalmann2010, Thalmann2015, Thalmann2016, Currie2019}.
+This cavity is not entirely cleared, however, as an inner disk component has been directly imaged in polarized scattered light in the optical with SPHERE ZIMPOL by \citet{Thalmann2015} and in the NIR with SPHERE IRDIS by \citet{Thalmann2016}.
+Photometric and spectroscopic monitoring of LkCa~15 suggests the presence of an inner accretion disk component near the corotation radius that is more highly inclined than the outer disk, as well as magnetospheric accretion funnels that impact the star at high latitudes and an accretion rate of 7.4$\pm$2.8 $\times10^{-10}M_{\odot}/yr$ \citep{Alencar2018}.